Columbia University Joins Global “Race to Zero” Pledging Immediate Action Against Climate Change

 Race to Zero first requires organizations to pledge to reach net zero greenhouse gas emissions (GHG) as soon as possible, and by 2050 at the latest, to limit global warming to 1.5 degrees C. Having pledged, organizations have one year to set targets and to take immediate action toward achieving them.
 Organizations must also commit to report publicly both progress against interim and long-term targets, as well as the actions being taken, at least annually.

 Columbia’s January 2020 statement by University President Lee C. Bollinger fulfills the first requirement, and Plan 2030 – released in April of 2021 – fulfills the rest.
 Plan 2030 explains what science-based actions will be taken toward achieving both interim and longer-term goals, and also commits to tracking and reporting progress in annual progress reports, to be released in April of each year.

 Plan 2030 also includes Scope 3 emissions targets, something Race to Zero requires for its members.
 Scope 3 emissions are the result of activities from assets not owned or controlled by the reporting organization but indirectly impact its value chain, such as emissions from commuting employees or business-related air travel by Columbia affiliates.
 While Scope 3 emissions are not always included in GHG reporting standards, Columbia is ahead of the curve.
 The university has been tracking and reporting emissions related to commuter and business travel since 2017, and has set targets to reduce them in Plan 2030.

-“Columbia is well on its way to meeting its interim targets thanks to the hard work and dedication of our students, faculty, and staff,” said Jessica Prata, Associate Vice President for Environmental Stewardship.
+“Columbia is well on its way to meeting its interim targets thanks to the hard work and dedication of our students, faculty, and staff,” said Jessica Prata, Associate Vice President for the Office of Sustainability.
 “As a university positioned at the forefront of climate change research, education, and operational sustainability, we’re proud to join Race to Zero."